KlaudiuszSoltysik/Automated-warehouse/README.md

 - User Authentication
 - Notifications

-Due to licensing issues and lack of time I couldn't finish this project.
-I'm leaving it done in 75%.
+Due to licensing issues and lack of time, I couldn't finish this project.
+I've completed about 75% of it.